-3. Household debt quality and its implications for financial stability
+3. Household debt quality and its implications on financial stability

-Household loans make up the largest portion of loans extended by financial institutions, representing 47.4% of the total as of end-2008 (Figure 4).
+The household loans make up the largest portion of loans extended by financial institutions, with a percentage of 47.4% as of end-2008 (Figure 4).
 Therefore, the quality of household debt is crucial to banks' performance and financial stability.
-For this reason, policymakers should pay greater attention to the growing household debt.
+This is why the policymakers should pay more attention to growing household debt.